herasrobert/herasrobert.github.io/Units/Demons/Night_Demons.md

 | ------ | ------ | ------ | ------ |
 | 6 Tiles | 3+ | 3+ | 22 |

+## Unit Details:
+- Demon: This unit belongs to the Demon faction.

 ## Actions
 - Claw Attack: The night demon makes a melee attack with its claws, dealing 1d6+3 damage.
 - Shadow Step: The night demon can teleport up to 6" away, ignoring terrain and models.
 This ability can be used once per turn.